pglen/pyedpro/pyedpro/README.md

 is displayed on the status line.

   Starting PyEdPro with no command line arguments will put you back to the previous session, exactly where you left off.
+Files, positions undo-s and all.

  The editor will work on all PyGobject platforms, and can open UNIX and Windows files transparently.
 It will save the file as the current platform's native CRLF convention dictates.
+CRLF setting can also be forced.

   Developer's note: in order to make PyEdPro multi platform, we save the configuration info into a SQLite database in the ~/.PyEdPro directory.
+SqliteBrowser may be a tool to see what is going on.

 (~/ user's home directory)